It’s not the idea; it’s how you do it: What Sara Batterby taught me about entrepreneurship

 I was intimidated by her casual confidence and, at the same time, inspired to step up my own game.
 Here was a woman who absolutely embraced her one of a kind blend of education, experience, pedigree, creativity, and community to continually iterate her businesses and herself.

 This week, our Portland startup community was devastated to learn that Sara had passed away at the young and vibrant age of 49.
-As her family’s beautiful memorial testified, she lived multiple lifetimes in her five decades:
+As her friends’ beautiful memorial testified, she lived multiple lifetimes in her five decades:

 The speed and the intensity at which Sara lived may well have been exhausting for some.
 Now she’s leaving us, you have to ask, how many lives did Sara pack into her 49 years?
 How much of the world did she see, how many lives did she touch, how many ventures did she pioneer?
 And how do we carry Sara’s gifts with us for the rest of our lives?
 Sara showed us all what it meant to thirst for a life, filled to the brim of all the world could give you, all of it: the dark and the light, the joy and the pain, the depth and the breadth.